-Why I should submit to the best film festival in the U.K for diverse programming?
+why I should submit to the best film festival in the U.K for diverse programming:

-At the British Urban Film Festival, has been a pioneering platform for all facets of global diversity since its inception in 2005.
+At the British Urban Film Festival, we have been a pioneering platform for all facets of diversity since our formation in 2005.

-marriage and civil partnership
+marriage and civil partnership. pregnancy and maternity. race.

-religion or belief
+religion or belief. sex.

 IF YOUR SUBMISSION GETS SELECTED…

-All shortlisted films will be eligible to win a British Urban Film Festival short film/feature film award in 2020.
+All shortlisted films will be eligible to win a British Urban Film Festival short film/feature film award in 2022.

-Scripts: must be no less than 20 pages and no more than 90.
+Scripts: must be no less than 20 pages and no more than 120.

-All Music, Spoken Word, Dance & Moving Image videos must be no less than 3 minutes
+All Music, Spoken Word, Dance & Moving Image videos must be no less than 3 minutes.

 The festival operates a no waiver policy.